Budapest, Hungary

 Daily Budget Ranges:

-- Luxury Traveler: $200+ (luxury accommodation, fine dining, private transport, exclusive experiences)
+- Luxury: Luxury accommodation, fine dining, private transport, and indulgent experiences.

 Cost Breakdowns: